manueich/manueich.github.io/_pages/Bayesian_Inference/BI_VB.md

 $$\underbrace{\mathbb{E}\left[\log p(w,\beta)  + \log L(\mathcal{D}|w,\beta) - \log q(w,\beta)\right]_{q(w,\beta)}}_{\mathcal{F}} = \log P(\mathcal{D}) - D_{KL}(q(w,\beta)||p(w,\beta|\mathcal{D}))$$

-DKL is restricted to positive values, meaning that if DKL = 0, then fq and fjy;M are identical and the free energy F is equal to the log of the model evidence log P(yjM).
-Maximising the free energy with respect to fq is thus equivalent to minimising the Kullback-Leibler divergence DKL, therefore simultaneously providing an approximation of the true posterior through fq and of the lower bound on the model evidence through F.
+Now we can see that the Free Energy can be considered a lower bound on the marginal likelihood, in the sense that if the posterior $p(w,\beta\|\mathcal{D})$ and approximated distributions $q(w,\beta)$ are identical, then $D_{KL}=0$, which in turn leads to $\mathcal{F}=\log P(\mathcal{D})$.
+We can also see that when maximising the Free Energy with respect to $q$, we are minimising $D_{KL}$.
+This in turn provides us with an approximation of the true posterior distribution through $q$ and simultaneously an lower bound on the model evidence through the Free Energy.

+### Free Energy Maximisation

+Maximising the Free Energy (which is a [functional](https://en.wikipedia.org/wiki/Functional_(mathematics))) with respect to $q$ is a problem that can be solved using the [Variational Calculus](https://en.wikipedia.org/wiki/Calculus_of_variations), thereby giving the whole method its name.
+However, going forward we don't need any specific knowledge on this topic, but generally speaking, variational calculus gives the tools to optimise functionals (a function that takes another function as input).

+Returning to our problem at hand, we need to introduce the fist approximation of the distribution $q$ in order to maximise the Free Energy.
+Here, we say that the joint distribution of our unknown parameters can be factorised, i.e.

+$$q(w,\beta) = q(w)q(\beta)$$

+This is known as the mean-field approximation and assumes that there is no conditional dependency between the unknown parameters.

 ... to be continued